gregwood-db/databricks-dr-examples/README.md

     - Update the following values inside the script:
       - catalog_mapping_file: Modify the data/catalog_mapping.csv accordingly
       - schema_mapping_file: Modify the data/schema_mapping.csv accordingly
-      - SOURCE_DATABRICKS_URL: Source/Primary Workspace URL
+      - source_host: Source/Primary Workspace URL
-      - TARGET_DATABRICKS_URL: Target/Secondary Workspace URL
+      - target_host: Target/Secondary Workspace URL
-      - SOURCE_TOKEN: Personal Access Tokens (PATs) for Source/Primary Workspace
+      - source_pat: Personal Access Token (PAT) for Source/Primary Workspace
-      - TARGET_TOKEN: Personal Access Tokens (PATs) for Target/Secondary Workspace URL
+      - target_pat: Personal Access Token (PAT) for Target/Secondary Workspace URL
+      - catalogs_to_copy = Define the list of catalogs you want to copy

 2. Once you have updated the configuration, you can run the script with the following command: